jlevy/og-equity-compensation/README.md

 This guide aims to improve that situation.
 It does not presume you have a law degree or MBA.
 The material is dense, but we have tried to present it in a way that an ordinary, non-lawyer person can understand.

-## What is an Open Guide?
-Why is it on GitHub?
+## Why an Open Guide?
+Why on GitHub?

 A lot of information on this topic is just a Google search away.
 Some blogs and articles are really helpful, but a lot of pieces are getting older, are unclear or incomplete, or are on sites supported by ads or other products.
 You have to spend a lot of effort browsing around.
 This guide assembles the knowledge in one place, and draws from dozens sources.